 There are a number of ultralight or light weight backpacks which can qualify as carry on baggage.
 For a list of possible options, look at the ultralight backpacks I discuss in my choosing a backpack post.
 While a bit on the heavier size, The ULA Camino-2 and Six Moon Designs Traveler might be a good pack for this sort of use.

-Remember that you can’t take fuel, knife, or hiking poles carry-on.
-If you need to carry these things, you can ship them via a postal carrier, send them through as checked baggage (cardboard poster containers work well), or give up bringing your pack as carry on and send your backpack as checked luggage.
+Remember that you can’t take fuel on a plane… plan to acquire at your destination.
+You can’t bring knife or hiking poles as carry-on.
+If you need to carry these things, you can ship them via a postal carrier, send them through as checked baggage (cardboard poster containers work well for poles), or send your backpack as checked luggage.
 If you are shipping your backpack as luggage I encourage enclosing it in either a duffel bag or cardboard box.

 Below are a list of travel packs which I think are worth a closer look.
 This is list is in roughly in my preferred order.